PCA ReBalance & CeraVe Ingredients Fail EWG Ratings (Environmental Working Group)

 Compare EWG Ingredient Grades

 Pink=Estrogen Mimic (lavender mimics estrogen)

-Ceela Just 7 contains just 7 "EWG-green" ingredients.
+Ceela Just 3+contains just 3 simple common plant oils found in nuttritional stores.
+Each has an "EWG-green" rating.
 All Ceela Ingredients are rated by the Environmental Working Group as "green" like glycine, the ultimate safety level.
-Glycine helps build collagen in our body.
+When eaten Glycine helps build collagen in our body.
 In creams, glycine helps hydrate skin and reduce the appearance of fine lines.

-Ceela Hydrate offers the basic Just 7 ingredients with additional amino groups, considered essential to our health.
+Ceela Hydrate offers the basic Just 3 ingredients with additional amino groups, considered essential to our health.
 These include alanine, valine, threonine, phenylalanine, and tryptophan.
 These amino acids play an important role in our general health.
-The hydrating agent, hyaluronic acid, that we use in our products is fermented and purified without animal products (most hyaluronic acid used in injections comes from Rooster Comb).
+Our hyaluronic acid is entirely vegan.

 PCA ReBalance fails EWG along with CeraVe.
 One bad ingredient in this product is lavender because medical reports have shown that lavender oil is an estrogen mimic.
 Lavender has been linked to enlarging breasts of prepubertal boys.
 Ceela recommends avoiding lavender due to the prospect of changing sex traits in boys.
 Another concern with lavender relates to its estrogen mimic status and estrogen-sensitive breast tumors.
 Most physicians err on the side of caution and recommend avoiding lavender in this setting.